-WARNING!
-Save-to-RAM does not last long when the battery power is depleted.
-Save to Disk (STD) is not the same as power OFF.
-STD requires a small amount of power and will fail if no power is available due to complete battery depletion or no power supply (e.g. removing both the power adapter and battery pack).
+λ WARNING!
+Suspend-to-RAM (STR) does not last long when the battery power is de- pleted.
+Suspend-to-Disk (STD) is not the same as power OFF.
+STD requires a small amount of power and will fail if no power is available due to complete battery deple- tion or no power supply (e.g. removing both the power adapter and battery pack).